 When laying turf in Summer, you need to do it right.
 Otherwise, you can compromise the laying and maturing process.
-Failing to take care when laying grass will not provide a healthy environment for the lawn to grow in.
+Failing to take care when laying grass will not provide a healthy environment for the lawn to grow.
 To avoid unexpected problems in the future, make sure you consider common mistakes and do not repeat them.
 As a supplier of premium turf, we hear regularly the troubles faced when laying turf because common issues occurred that could have been easily avoided.
-Here are 5 common mistakes to avoid while laying turf in Summer.

 You might be planning to lay the turf in a month’s time.
-Don’t buy the turf too early and leave it in storage.
-Turf is a live plant and failing to install it immediately folloing delivery will cause the root system to shrivel up and the turf will dry and die.
-Avoid deterioration of the grass by getting the grass delivered on the day you intend to lay it.
+Don’t buy the turf too early, and leave it in storage.
+Turf is a live plant, and failing to install it immediately following delivery will cause the root system to shrivel up, and the turf will dry and die.
+Avoid deterioration of the grass by getting it delivered on the day you intend to lay it.

-When you are laying new turf, do not overlap it with existing turf.
-Make sure the roll of turf is appropriately connected to the earth underneath so that the turf’s root system can develop into the soil.
+When you are laying new turf, do not overlap it with the existing turf.
+Ensure the turf roll is appropriately connected to the earth underneath so that the turf’s root system can develop into the soil.
 Placing the turf over existing turf, a garden border or some other non-earth surface will cause the grass to dry out.
 This effect can spread throughout the rest of the turf and make the grass prone to pests.
-Check that the turf is firmly placed against the soil and trim the turf where required so it sits correctly.
+Check that the turf is firmly placed against the soil and trim it where required so it sits correctly.
 Ensure that the edges of the turf are watered so that you do not see dry grass forming around the perimeter of your new lawn.

 Although the grass looks fresh and healthy when it arrives, don’t assume that less watering will suffice.
 The turf breeder takes utmost care to provide premium quality turf.
 Once the turf is laid, ensure that you water it according to the growers instructions.
 Failure to do so will stunt the development of the turf’s root system and you may start to see patches of grass becoming dry.
 For the first week, you need to water the turf sufficiently at least twice a day, especially during summer when it is hot and dry.
 On hot windy days you may need to water more often.
 It is essential to keep the turf damp at all times until it is established.